latitudesh/examples/terraform/kubernetes-clastix/README.md

-# Kubernetes Cluster on Latitude with Terraform
+# Kubernetes Cluster on Latitude.sh with Terraform

-This guide will help you set up a Kubernetes cluster on Latitude using Terraform and Clastix Cloud.
+This guide will help you set up a Kubernetes cluster on Latitude.sh using Terraform and Clastix Cloud.

 ## Prerequisites